famousfilm/strpy/README.md

 origdict == complexdd
 ```

-...which will return `True`.
-I promise.
+...which I promise will return `True`.

 ## Contributing

 1. Fork!
-2. Update with a feature branch: `git checkout -b some-tests-finally-you-jerk`
+2. Update with a feature branch: `git checkout -b some-tests-finally`
 3. Commit to the cause: `git commit -am 'Now there are tests AND proper python etiquette for distributing code.'`
 4. K...
-Push to the branch: `git push origin some-tests-finally-you-jerk`
+Push to the branch: `git push origin some-tests-finally`
-5. Submit a "PR", which I'm told is short for "pull request".
+5. Submit a pull request.

 ## History

-One day, I might write a test, but I'm pretty sure it's bullet-proof.
+Needs tests and an optimization for decoding unicode text -- the text might not have any unicode characters, in which case it'd be better not to run through the process of trying to substitute back in unicode characters.

 ## Credits